Lesterhuis-Training-en-Consultancy/moodle-block_fastnav/README.md

 ## List of features
 - GDPR provider
 - Mustache templates
+- AMD javascript
+- Save open/closed preference
+- Management for link items
+- Tooltips

 ## Installation
-1. Copy this plugin to the `block\fastnav` folder on the server
+1. Copy this plugin to the `blocks\fastnav` folder on the server
 2. Login as administrator
 3. Go to Site Administrator > Notification
 4. Install the plugin